spacer

-You must post all your code and graphics on the course server by 11:59pm, November 14th.
-I will show you how to do that in a text document and a video.
-I need you to prove you are comfortable publishing Web content to a Web server with a File Transfer Protocol program (of which you can choose many I will introduce you to).
-Publishing is an important part of the class according to our administrators.
+You must post all your code and graphics on the course server by November 1st, at 11:59pm.
+I will show you how to do that in class.
+I need you to prove you are comfortable publishing Web content to a Web server with a File Transfer Protocol program (of which you can choose from those I introduce you to).
+Publishing is an important part of the class according to our certificate program administrators.
 Once I show you how to update the server with your files, you can upload as often as you want as that space will be yours to practice with.
 I can look at your code whenever you want if you send me an e-mail message to do so.
 I will provide feedback and if your questions are really good, I can share them with the rest of the class via e-mail.

 The contribution you make for Project 1 is up to you, based on what you think is your best contribution.
 It should show me that you understand basic HTML and CSS and that you have been working on iterating new designs with a reasonable process you have developed for yourself.
 You are turning in the project to me, but the goal is for you to do it for yourself more than me.
 So, let me know why you needed to do something in writing via e-mail if you think it was outside the scope of the project or took away from the time you had to do other things instead.
 Make the project relevant to you, first and foremost, as you should with every assignment you ever receive in your life (sometimes you have to do it for someone else because they are paying you to do that, but I am not in that category).